Click here for a printable version of this page.

 - Offer new professional opportunities for educators to innovate and improve instruction.

-Charter schools are required to participate in the state’s accountability program and administer end-of-grade and end-of course tests, and provide data needed for NC School Report Cards.
+Charter schools, in contrast to private schools that receive voucher money, are required to participate in North Carolina’s accountability program, administer end-of-grade and end-of course tests, and provide data needed for NC School Report Cards.

 However, unlike traditional public schools, charter schools:

-- Are not governed by elected officials; for-profit companies may manage them, and there is no requirement that board members reside in North Carolina.
+- Can be managed by for-profit companies, and there is no requirement that board members reside in North Carolina.

 - Have no curriculum requirements.